simonlaszcz/vidtex/README.md

-# vidtex - videotex/viewdata client
+# vidtex - ncurses videotex/viewdata client

 > **See the installed man page for more detailed usage instructions**